open-education-hub/oer-template/README.md

 ### Lecture

-Lecture content consists of slides, demos, media files and quizzes in the `lecture/` subfolder of each chapter.

 Slides are written in [GitHub Markdown](https://guides.github.com/features/mastering-markdown/) and use [reveal-md](https://github.com/webpro/reveal-md) and [reveal.js](https://revealjs.com/) to render HTML output.
 Building slides requires [MarkdownPP](https://github.com/amyreese/markdown-pp).
 Lecture slides are built from the `slides.mdpp` file using the `make` command (and the `Makefile`).